Themen:

 Into the 2 main folders (1x .MP3- & 1x .WAV-variant) individual subfolders with corresponding titles are to be inserted, which in turn contain songs, graphic material, info etc:

-• 'Music':
+• 'Music'

-• 'Visual':
+• 'Visual'

-• 'Info':
+• 'Info'

-May also be included:
+May also include:

 • chronological list of previous interviews